 Hunter College offers an M.A.
 Performance Concentration in Jazz, as well as various classes in jazz.
 A number of our alumni are successful jazz performers and recording artists.

 Hunter College does not offer a Performance Degree for those who want to specialize in rock or popular music.
 A number of our students and alumni, nevertheless, are successful popular music performers and recording artists.
 Typically, students who regard themselves as rock musicians apply for our Teacher Education Program, or else they apply for the M.A. in Music with a concentration in Music History, Composition, Ethnomusicology, or a combination of these.
 Also, one of our music theory faculty members, Prof. Mark Spicer, is an expert on rock music (he is a performing rock musician and a specialist on British pop-rock music since the 1960s) and regularly teaches a graduate seminar on the analysis of popular music, as well as undergraduate courses on the Beatles and other rock topics.
 Furthermore, many our Music History and Ethnomusicology students choose to do their Master's Theses projects in the study of popular music.

 In each case, however, our students are also proficient in the study of the classical Western repertoire: all of our students must successfully complete advanced courses and examinations in the study of Western classical music.
-Students who do not wish to devote themselves to such advanced study or who want to devote themselves exclusively to jazz or rock performance should consider attending another school.
+Students who do not wish to devote themselves to such advanced study or who want to devote themselves exclusively to jazz or rock performance, and courses solely devoted to jazz or rock music throughout their M.A. program, should consider attending another school.

 On occasion, we offer a graduate course during the summer and winter sessions, but we cannot promise that there will be regular offerings during these sessions.